Druco/OBSOLETE-plasma-nm-wireguard/README.md

-# KDE Plasma Network Manager Wireguard (plasma-nm-wireguard/plasma-applet-nm-wireguard)
+# KDE Plasma Network Manager Wireguard
+(plasma-nm-wireguard/plasma-applet-nm-wireguard)

+I am not the dev of that project, this is just a mirror repo

 Addition to plasma-nm to allow the use WireGuard VPN.

 Just be aware that it is definitely still a work in progress.